mcgoo/vcpkg_diesel_build/README.md

 More information on Vcpkg is available [here](https://github.com/Microsoft/vcpkg).
 You will need to install VS2015 or VS2017 (the community edition is fine) as required by Vcpkg.

 The `install_diesel_cli.cmd` script will create a local Vcpkg tree and install the libraries that diesel requires for a static build.
-If you want to build using stable Rust, you will need to install the DLL builds of the database drivers using `vcpkg --triplet x64-windows install libmysql libpq sqlite3`.